Poyopoyo Kansatsu Nikki

 Poyopoyo Kansatsu Nikki (ポヨポヨ観察日記, Poyopoyo Observation Diary) is a Japanese manga series created by Rū Tatsuki about a spherical cat named Poyo and the family that adopts him.
 It was adapted into an anime television series in January 2012.
 The anime is available subtitled in English on Crunchyroll.
 A video game based on the series in which players raise Poyo was released in April 2012 for the Nintendo 3DS.

 Plot

 Poyopoyo revolves around a spherical orange cat named Poyo, and the family that adopts him.
 The slice of life stories only have very mild continuity between them, and can be taken as stand-alone episodes.
 Episodes often deal with regular day-to-day interactions between family members, occasionally showing how family members celebrate holidays or deal with everyday inconveniences like rainstorms.
-At first, younger brother Hide dislikes Poyo, but as the stories continue, we see that Hide has grown somewhat attached to the family pet.
+At first, younger brother Hide dislikes Poyo, but as the stories continue, Hide has grown somewhat attached to the family pet.